headforwards-spd/headforwards-website/src/pages/info-pages/what-we-believe.md

     isTwoColumns: true
     type: image-copy-component
     title: 'We believe in being Agile, we believe in empowering teams'
+    content:
+      - type: markdown
         text: >-
           The Agile Manifesto says quality software emerges from self-organising teams.
 That’s why there’s no management layer at Headforwards.
 Instead, decision-making responsibility lies with the team working on each client project.

           When team members feel empowered and engaged, they work to their full potential, and it shows in the quality of the software they deliver.
     image: ''
   - quote: >-
       We believe the team is greater than the sum of its parts.
 We want to